NAD+: A Complete Guide To This Longevity-Boosting Coenzyme

 2. Supplements containing Nicotinamide riboside (NR)

 Nicotinamide riboside (NR) is a newly discovered form of vitamin B3, which is found in trace amounts in milk.
 No one really thought much about NR until scientists discovered that our bodies convert NR into NAD+.
 Two recent human trials on NR-containing supplements found that they both effectively increased levels of NAD+ in the body, which is promising.* More studies are needed, but it looks like NR could be the future of healthy aging research.*

 3. Preventive measures to maintain healthy NAD+ levels

 Additionally, there are some things you can do that can help maintain NAD+ levels—even if they don't necessarily increase them.
 For example, UV rays damage skin cells and your body uses NAD to repair that damage.
 Therefore, wearing sunscreen or protective clothing can help minimize that damage and preserve NAD+.
 A healthy, whole-food-based diet and a regular exercise routine (especially HIIT-type workouts) can't hurt, either—as they both boost the health of your mitochondria and help your body use NAD+ more efficiently or sparingly.

 The bottom line on NAD+ and your health.

-NAD+ is clearly an important molecule for optimizing a variety of cellular functions that promote overall health and longevity.
-While restricting calories is a natural way to increase NAD+ levels, it's likely not realistic for most people.
-Supplementing with an NAD+ precursor supplement such as NR, on the other hand, may be easier, but more research is needed to see if it can elevate NAD+ levels enough to actually counter the effects of aging and yield real health benefits.
+NAD+ is clearly an important molecule for optimizing a variety of cellular functions that promote overall health and longevity.* While restricting calories is a natural way to increase NAD+ levels, it's likely not realistic for most people.
+Supplementing with an NAD+ precursor supplement such as NR, on the other hand, may be easier, and seem to be the next promising thing in healthy aging supplementation.